eastgenomics/sc_wgs_monitoring/README.md

 ```

 > [!WARNING]
 > If providing a new config using the `--config` option, you have to use a "container" path i.e. a path existing in the container.
+So you either have to mount a new folder or you can use an already mounted volume to put your new config file in.